psycedelicAI/AI-Continuity-Architecture-Method/README.md

 - an implementation-ready architecture by itself;
 - independently validated universal proof.

 A Memory Bank is an external context resource.

 It must be provided, loaded, read, retrieved, or integrated into the AI workflow.

+The method may use existing memory technologies as implementation components, but its focus is the architecture and governance of continuity across them.

 ---